Savithu69/ContactFormWebApplication/README.md

 ___________________________________
 Overview

-•This project implements a straightforward contact form that allows users to send messages directly to a designated  email address.
-It utilizes HTML, CSS, and JavaScript to create an intuitive user interface and        integrates with the Web3Forms API for seamless message submission.
+•The contact form here is a basic one, through which the user can send messages directly to the email of the owner.
+It is created using HTML, CSS, and JavaScript to provide an interactive user interface and integrated with Web3Forms API for seamless message submission.
 __________________________________________________________________
 Features